Velrok/static-web-gen/content/blog/2013-07-04-clojure-lesson-learned.markdown

 One of my main motivations to try clojure was to utilize its [STM: Software Transactional Memory](http://en.wikipedia.org/wiki/Transactional_memory) which enables you to use agents and atoms and a lot of concurrent goodness.
-So I assumed having to think in concurrent terms would be the big obsticle.
+So I assumed having to think in concurrent terms would be the big obstacle.

 ### Immutable data structures rock!

 It turns out that the biggest brain wracker during the first 2 weeks where immutable data structures!
 This things force you to think the other way around.
-You end up writing recepies on how to create a new thing by applying a function to each element of a input instead of writting recepies on how to change something in place.
+You end up writing receipts on how to create a new thing by applying a function to each element of a input instead of writing receipts on how to change something in place.

-Lets assum we want to implement the [game of live](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).
+Lets assume we want to implement the [game of live](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).

 In python a update function could look something like this: